 Myth #1.
 A good translation sticks to the original but gives the impression of having been written in the target language

-Kató Lomb, a well-known Hungarian translator, polyglot and writer, argues that a high-quality translation “evokes the same associations that the original intended to evoke.”
+Kató Lomb, a well-known Hungarian translator, polyglot and writer, argues in her book “How I Learn Languages” that a high-quality translation “evokes the same associations that the original intended to evoke.”
 She wrote about an amusing incident in her book.
 She was working as an interpreter at a banquet arranged for a Japanese official.
 In an effort to earn sympathy, the foreign guest stated that his solidarity with the workers started in early childhood, when he had to eat crab for dinner every evening.
 To have translated this literally would have been a blunder.
 What workers ate on weekdays in Japan was an expensive delicacy in Hungary at that time.
 Kató found the best solution to the issue.
 She substituted crabs with roux soup when interpreting his words.
 This flexibility would have been impossible if she had stuck to the original.

 Myth #2.
 Good translators can proofread and edit their writings